 - Whiteboard videos

-- Vlog-style video that compliments a blog article
+- Vlog-style video that complements a blog article

 - Storytelling video outlining a challenge and successful outcomes